it0a/mysqldump-extend/README.md

-# mdx
+# mysqldump-extend

-A Clojure library designed to ... well, that part is up to you.
+Converts non-extended INSERT INTO queries into the equivalent extended-insert format.

+The extended-insert format is much more performant when restoring data.

 ## Usage

-FIXME
+mysqldump-extend file1.sql file2.sql file3.sql > extended.sql

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 it0a

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+MIT License